How to Request Your Transcripts

 Are you thinking about transferring schools?
 What about applying for a degree, scholarship or new job?
 Then you’ll need to know how to request an official transcript from your school.
-Here are some tips to help you navigate the process.
+Here are some tips to help you navigate the process of requesting your transcripts.

 An official transcript is a copy of your permanent academic record and includes courses taken, dates of attendance, major, type of degree awarded, your cumulative grade point average (GPA) and all honors received at the school.

 Before You Submit Your Transcript...

 - Confirm that you don’t owe outstanding balance to your institution, or they’ll withhold your official transcripts

 - Seal the transcript in an envelope and stamp it with ink to verify that the document hasn’t been altered